 Where $\odot$ is the Hadamard product.
-When a duo reaches a latent production of 1 or greater, it means that an outflow is available to be sold or used as an inflow for the next phase.
-Hence the phase-wise production function is the sum of duos that have reached a latent production of 1 or greater:
+When a duo reaches a latent production of 1 or greater, it means that the outflow is available to be sold or to be used as an inflow in the next phase.
+The phase-level production function is the sum of duos that have reached a latent production of 1 or greater:

-\\ \textbf{Stocks of Flows} The conditions in the second line of equation \eqref{eq:prod1} ensure that a new inflow is being processed by phase $h$ only when available.
-If so, the latent stock of inflows $\tilde I_{h,t}$ is decremented.
-At the beginning of each period the new stocks of inflows should then become:
+\\ \textbf{Stocks of Flows} The latent stock of inflows $\tilde I_{h,t}$ is decremented when inflows are loaded (second condition in equation \eqref{eq:prod1}).
+At the beginning of each period the new stocks of inflows become:

 Where $\sum{}_*$ stands for the sum of vector entries.
-In order to reach the proactive production onjective the firm needs to inject $r\mu_d$ raw materials every period.
-Because the quantities of flows need to be integers we define a latent supplement:
+In order to reach the proactive production objective the firm needs to inject $r\mu_d$ raw materials every period.
+Because the quantities of flows need to be integers we define a latent supplement variable:

-At every period the firm increases a latent variable $\tilde R_t$ by an amount $(r-1)\mu_d$ of supplemetary inputs.
+Each period the firm increases $\tilde R_t$ by an amount $(r-1)\mu_d$ of supplementary inputs.
 When this variable becomes greater than 1, the integer part is stored in $R_t = \lfloor\tilde R_t\rfloor$ and the latent variable $\tilde R_t$ is decremented by the same amount.
-We can define the stocks dynamics as follows:
+The complete stock dynamics are then:

-Where the condition $V_{H,t}<0$ (equation \eqref{eq:V}) corresponds to a regime of excess production, in response to which the firm stops injecting raw materials to avoid stocks to accumulate in large quantities in the plant.
+Where the condition $V_{H,t}<0$ (defined in equation \eqref{eq:V}) corresponds to a regime of excess production, in response to which the firm stops injecting raw materials to prevent stocks from accumulating in large quantities.